micahnz/redux-socket.io-connect/README.md

 ## API Reference
 #### `createClient(client, [userOptions])`
 #### `createClient(client, [reducer], [userOptions])`
-Creates and returns both the `eventEmitter` and `middleware` required for the redux store by calling `createReduxEventEmitter` and `createReduxMiddleware` at the same time.
 ##### Paramaters
 * `client` ([Client](http://socket.io/docs/client-api/)) the socket.io client used to send and receive events.
-* `[reducer]` (Function) --- optional action reducer for manipulating incoming and outgoing actions, this can be useful for adding authentication to the default socket.io events triggered by middleware.
+* `[reducer]` (Function) --- optional action reducer for manipulating incoming and outgoing actions, this can be useful for adding authentication to the default socket.io actions dispatched by the middleware.
 See `createReduxEventEmitter` for an example.
 * `[userOptions]` (Object) --- optional configuration.
   * `dispatchedBy` (String) --- optional override to the value used to fill the `dispatchedBy` property that is automatically added to the `meta` property of actions dispatched by the client.
-  * `emitAll` (Boolean) ---  if `true` all events will be dispatched to the server by default otherwise the default value is `false`.
+  * `emitAll` (Boolean) ---  if `true` all actions will be dispatched to the server by default otherwise the default value is `false`.
-  * `eventNmae` (String) ---  optional override to the event name used by the event emitter when sending requests to the server, this should match the `eventName` used by the server.
+  * `eventName` (String) ---  optional override to the event name used by the event emitter when dispatching actions to the server, this should match the `eventName` used by the server.

 ##### Returns
-* (Object)
-  * `eventEmitter` (Function) --- the redux store enhancer.
-  * `middleware` (Function) --- the redux middleware.
+* (Function) --- returns a redux store enhancer that applies the `eventEmitter` higher order reducer and middleware.

 #### `createReduxMiddleware(client, [reducer], [userOptions])`
 ##### Paramaters
 * `client` ([Client](http://socket.io/docs/client-api/)) the socket.io client used to send and receive events.
-* `[reducer]` (Function) --- optional action reducer for manipulating incoming and outgoing actions, this can be useful for adding authentication to the default socket.io events triggered by middleware.
+* `[reducer]` (Function) --- optional action reducer for manipulating incoming and outgoing actions, this can be useful for adding authentication to the default socket.io actions dispatched by the middleware.
   ```js
   import { actionTypes } from 'redux-socket.io-connect';